aspose-tasks/Aspose.Tasks-Documentation/java/developer-guide/miscellaneous/writing-metadata-to-mpp/_index.md

 ---
 title: Writing Metadata to MPP
+description: "Learn how to write metadata of tasks, calendars, resources, resource assignments using Aspose.Tasks for Java."
 type: docs
 weight: 30
 url: /java/writing-metadata-to-mpp/
 ---

-{{% alert color="primary" %}}

-Aspose.Tasks provides a facility for writing metadata to MPP files for calendars, tasks, task links, resources and resource assignments.
+Aspose.Tasks for Java provides a facility for writing metadata to MPP files for calendars, tasks, task links, resources and resource assignments.

-{{% /alert %}}
 ## **Writing Metadata to Microsoft Project Files**
 The following metadata is used in this example: